Loading…

 Each signal has a direction (improving, stable, deteriorating, or mixed).
 Aggregated across hundreds of companies, this creates a view of what corporate America is actually experiencing — not what economists are predicting, but what CEOs are reporting from the field.

-The Economy page shows the Tellvest Economic Sentiment Index: a composite score aggregated across all analyzed companies, alongside a macro signal heatmap showing which signals are improving or deteriorating and how broadly they're being discussed.
+The Economy dashboard shows the Tellvest Economic Sentiment Index: a composite score aggregated across all analyzed companies, alongside a macro signal heatmap showing which signals are improving or deteriorating and how broadly they're being discussed.

 Sentiment scores and macro signals are aggregated by sector and industry.
 You can see which sectors are most or least optimistic, which macro signals dominate each sector, and where cross-sector divergences are emerging — for example, technology bullish on AI capital expenditure while industrials are cautious on trade and tariffs.